Dzheremi2/Chronograph/README.md

 You can see future plans on Projects page of this repo on [Chronograph roadmap.](https://github.com/users/Dzheremi2/projects/2)

 If you have an idea or you know a bug, please, open an [issue](https://github.com/Dzheremi2/Chronograph/issues) with you idea/bug and it will be added to roadmap.

+If you want the app to support more file formats, create a feature request about that and attach a sample file.

 ### Code of Conduct
 The project follows the [GNOME Code of Conduct](https://conduct.gnome.org)